Shopify/polaris/polaris.shopify.com/content/components/custom-properties/index.md

   - fileName: custom-properties-with-a-different-color-scheme-nested-within-an-app-provider.tsx
     title: With a different color scheme nested within an app provider
     description: Custom properties can be nested within the custom properties rendered by the app provider in order to override the color scheme at a local level.
 ---

-# Custom Properties

-Use the custom properties component to share global theme settings throughout the hierarchy of your application.
-Custom properties is included by default as a child of the [app provider component](https://polaris.shopify.com/components/app-provider) but can be used independently to apply a base color scheme to its children.

----

 ## Consuming custom properties colors in a component